grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

 Unless you are creating an app that is based on an entirely original idea, you'll probably find yourself making this same mistake.
 The mistake is comparing your app (and perhaps even yourself) to others.

 I thought of the idea for Lintly in June while I was driving my wife and I home from our honeymoon.
-I broke international car-napping laws and woke my wife up to have her type a note in my phone.
+I broke international car-napping laws and woke my wife up to have her type a note on my phone.
 The note was four words: Flake8 As A Service.

 At the time this seemed wholly original.
 I couldn't believe that no one else had thought of this!
 We have sites like [CodeCov](https://codecov.io) that continuously check your code's test coverage, so why not have the same for linting.
 I had to make this quickly.